riojosdev/100-days-of-code/log.md

 **Thoughts:** So I just made a Game Bot, I only added a small change to it, but before that it was pretty confusing.
 But when I tried to just code with whatever I have, it actually worked.
 But I am not that impressed on the way my bot communicates.
 Still It will be better!

 **Link(s) to work**: None

+### Day 55: Jul 16, 2020

+**Today's Progress**: Started to make another CSS illustration

+**Thoughts:** I have been missing out of the challenge for a few days.
+I was actually exploring many things.
+And I didn't have the time to code.
+I have discovered Github tags, particularly the awesome-list.
+I have starred many repositories, I believe I have found more than 50 repositories which I am interested in very much.
+A lot of useful information was available.
+The insights I have gathered is all thanks to Github.
+Also my game which I was making on Facebook Gaming platform as an Instant game, had to pause for a bit.
+Because I found out that I need a business profile for publishing my game.
+I need some legit documents for the verification process.
+I would do it.
+But I have to have some basic prerequistes for a business.
+And currently I don't have them.
+So, after a lot of exploration, I decide to get back into coding, so I figured to do a bit of CSS illustration.
+Simple!

+**Link(s) to work**: None

+### Day 56: Jul 17, 2020

+**Today's Progress**: Still building the CSS illustration

+**Thoughts:** I have been building the illustration.
+But I am not constently working on without a break.
+But still I believe I'm taking too much breaks.
+I'm just impressed by what I can do.
+So I have been adding a little more realistic updates to my CSS ilustration.
+So far it's going great.

+**Link(s) to work**: None